kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 Pod startup SLI/SLO may be affected and should be adjusted appropriately.
-The reason is that scheduling a pod being part of a gang will now be blocked on all pods from a gan to be created and observed by the scheduler (which from large gangs can take non-negligible amount of time).
+The reason is that scheduling a pod being part of a gang will now be blocked on all pods from a gang to be created and observed by the scheduler (which from large gangs can take non-negligible amount of time).